-There is a great deal of misunderstanding in the equine world in respect to dry spots and what they indicate.
-Not all dry spots are bad, but you have to understand the mitigating factors, and learn to read what the dry spots are telling you.
+There is a great deal of misunderstanding in the equine world with respect to dry spots and what they indicate.
+Not all dry spots are bad, but you have to understand the mitigating factors and learn to read what the dry spots are telling you.

 Much has transpired over the years with changes in horse conformation and the traditional saddle trees.
 It used to be trees were only available in two or three types.
 The only consideration given was to width and very little to bar angle and bar twist.
 Then, as the purebred industry grew, saddle makers were often tree makers and the good ones started to adjust the trees for the new types of horses that were being bred.

 The whole focus was to change the trees so even pressure existed under all points of the tree bars to carry weight correctly.
 Today, this has progressed to the point where some of the good saddle makers have as many as 20 different kinds of combinations.
 However, most commercial companies generally only have 5-7.

 With all of the afore-mentioned, the dry spot on the horse and pad is where the bulk of the pressure is being exerted from riding, fit, or both, or over-cinching.

 What one really wants to see with a good pad that will wick moisture is a nice pattern of dryness demonstrating the shape of the entire bar(s) of the saddle!
 When one has been using pad material that has synthetic fiber or foam, wicking is limited and/or impossible, so dry spots normally will not show up.
 And if they do with synthetic material there is a terrible saddle fit issue because so much heat is being generated from a pressure point area that no moisture is being allowed to deposit.
 If this continues, permanent or semi-permanent damage to the area could occur.